-It might not be in your best interest to give away one of your paintings, but offering a signed print is a great way to get more engagement on your Instagram account.
+It might not be in your best interest to give away one of your paintings, but offering a signed print is a great way to get more engagement.

-Study how other artists are offering giveaways and see what strategy will work best for your objectives.
+Study how other artists are offering giveaways and decide what strategy will work best for your objectives.

-It is difficult to generate sales on Instagram because they do not allow you to include links in your comment section.
+It is difficult to generate sales on Instagram because they do not include links in your comment section.

-But that does not mean you can not promote events you are active in.
+But that does not mean you can not promote upcoming events.

-You can also change the URL in your bio to a new painting you are promoting on your website.
+You can also change the URL in your bio to a new painting you are promoting.

-This might seem like an inconvenience, but if you land a sale, it will be well worth the couple of minutes it took for you to change the URL.
+Changing the link in your bio might seem like an inconvenience, but if you land a sale, it will be well worth the couple of minutes it took to change the URL.